-Bestiarium Beatum is born from my love of religious art, and the wonderful animals of the fields, woods, and waters around us.
+Bestiarium Beatum is born from my love of religious art, and for the wonderful animals of the fields, woods, and waters around us.

 Sanctus Herinacius